gaphor/gaphas/README.txt

 in the item true (e.g. make sure a box maintains it's rectangular shape).

 View (from view.py) is used to visualize a canvas.
-On a View, a Tool (from tool.py) can be assigned, which will handle user input (button presses, key presses, etc.).
+On a View, a Tool (from tool.py) can be applied, which will handle user input (button presses, key presses, etc.).
 Painters (from painter.py) are used to do the actual drawing.
 This way it should be easy do draw to other media than the screen, such as a printer or PDF document.